kongware/ftor/README.md

 concat(Option) (Any) (x) (y); // {..., x: true}
 ```

-## Debugging

-Besides common helpers like `tap` or `trace` ftor offers a functional type checker that checks both, expected types of arguments and return values as well as the arity of procedurally applied curried functions.
-In order to use the type checker, just apply it to functions of imported modules.
-As long as your code doesn't depend on the `name` or ` length` property  of the function prototype, the type checker doesn't alter the behavior of your program.
-Hence you can easily remove it as soon as you finish the development stage.

 ## Naming Convention

 * use `[v, w, x, y, z]` for generic variables of any type
 * use `[vs, ws, xs, ys, zs]` for generic collections
 * use `[o, p, q, r, s]` for generic object types
 * use `[f, g, h, i, j]` for generic functions
-* use `[?x, ?y, ?z]` for values wrapped in a context, where `?` is the first letter of the type class
+* use `[t1, t2, t3]` for values wrapped in a context, where `t` may be replaced with the initial letter of the type class (e.g. `f` for `Functor` or `m` for `Monad`)
-* use `[Rep]` to define a type representative (type dictionary)
+* use `[Rep1, Rep2, Rep3]` to define a type representative (type dictionary)
+* `[name_]` indicates an operator function in uncurried form
-* `[name_]` indicates first order functions (operator functions) in either uncurried or composable form
+* `[name_]` indicates a higher order function in composable form, which applies the given operator functions procedurally with one argument per call
+* `[name__]` indicates a higher order function in composable form, which applies the given operator function(s) with a single call with multiple arguments
 * `[_name]` distinguishes either a slightly different variant of an existing function or avoids naming conflicts with reserved keywords or allows names with leading numbers
 * `[$name]` may represent a native Symbol

 Functional programming doesn't mean to always use generalized names like `x` or `f`.
 Use speaking names for specific functions/variables and generic names for generic ones.
-The specificity of names is a good indicator of how generalized your functions are.
+However, names are a good indicator of how generalized your functions are.

-Please note that ftor doesn't take care of naming conflicts within the library.
-You have to handle that yourself.
+## How to properly require

+ftor strongly relies on the one function per module paradigm.
+However, some functions belong together semantically because, for example, they form a type class.
+Such functions ought to be grouped in a type representative, which also helps to avoid naming conflicts.

+## Debugging

+Besides common helpers like `tap` or `trace` ftor offers a functional type checker that checks both, expected types of arguments and return values as well as the arity of procedurally applied curried functions.
+In order to use the type checker, just apply it to functions of imported modules.
+As long as your code doesn't depend on the `name` or ` length` property  of the function prototype, the type checker doesn't alter the behavior of your program.
+Hence you can easily remove it as soon as you finish the development stage.

 ## Documentation